 This is where we get to the batter.
+I have used a similar technique in my Honeybun Cake!
 If you look on the back of most cake mixes, you will see that you only usually need water but by adding additional ingredients, you can really make a boxed cake taste homemade.
 For our cake batter, we added the following:

 - Sour Cream (it creates such a rich and delicious cake, plus super moist!)

 - Vegetable Oil (added extra moistness)